 Backup your machine before doing this!

-IT support won’t support your machine in Linux mode, any problems you have are your problems (but I can help).
+IT support won’t support unmanaged machines, any problems you have are your problems (but I can help).

 You may be asked to get the approval of a Senior Manager to approve your request.
 I am one of those, so you can get mine.
 Prof. Rod Sheaff is also happy to approve such requests.